tanhauhau/tanhauhau.github.io/content/blog/compile-svelte-in-your-head-part-1/index.md

 ### create_fragment

 Svelte components are the building blocks of a Svelte application.
-Each Svelte componnet focus on building their piece or fragment of the final DOM.
+Each Svelte component focuses on building its piece or fragment of the final DOM.

 The `create_fragment` function gives the Svelte component an instruction manual on how to build the DOM fragment.